bitst0rm-pub/Formatter/README.md

             // Note: Hardcoded args can be changed (rarely) by any release updates.
             // Enable debug mode will help to find all current hardcoded args.
             // Use "args" option above to add, this option to remove or manipulate.
+            // Using regex: Again, any literal "$" must be escaped to "\\$" to
+            // distinguish it from the variable expansion "${...}".
+Accepted args:
             // [search, [replace, [index, count, new position]]], where:
             // - search: type:str (regex)
             // - replace: type:str